Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

-We now check the axioms in \cref{defnfcgw}.
-Axiom (GS) holds, as it is true pointwise in $\C$, and good cubes are symmetric by \cref{goodcubessymmetric}.
-Axiom (PBL) is satisfied, since a square in $\C^\D$ is pseudo-commutative precisely if it is pointwise pseudo-commutative in $\C$.
+Axiom (PBL) is satisfied, since a diagram in $\C^\D$ is a square in the double category precisely if it is pointwise a square in $\C$.
 For axiom ($\star$), given a span of m-morphisms $B\mlto A \mrto C$ in $\C^\D$, we can construct their pointwise $\star$-pushots using axiom ($\star$) for $\C$.
 By \cref{lemma2.14,lemma2.15}, $\star$-pushouts preserve m- and e-morphisms in the appropriate manner.
-Furthermore, by \cref{lemma2.16}, they preserve pseudo-commutative squares.
+Furthermore, by \cref{lemma2.16}, they preserve squares.
 Thus, pointwise $\star$-pushouts are double functors $\D\to \C$.

 \cref{lemma2.14,lemma2.15} also imply that the induced maps $B\to B\star_A C$ and $C\to B\star_A C$ are m-morphisms in $\C^\D$, and that the square below is good. \begin{diagram} {A & B\\ C & B\star_A C\\}; \mto{1-1}{1-2} \mto{1-1}{2-1} \mto{2-1}{2-2} \mto{1-2}{2-2} \end{diagram} Similarly, we can construct the $\star$-pushout of a span of e-morphisms $B\elto A \erto C$ in $\C^\D$ when we already know the span is part of some good square.